Content Marketing 7 min read

 Going back, every headline or title has only one mission—to get the next sentences read.
 This is the point where the decision making takes place.
 Readers decide whether the subject matter is relevant to them and to their business or not.
 Sadly, most of the time, readers are turned off due to the copy’s failure to live up to the expectations built by the buzzword-filled title, which can result to high bounce rate.
 Big data, brandscaping, brand “emojification” are just some.
 Hearing these words in action would make you feel like pulling out your esophagus to survive.
 Yeah?

 Well, another reason readers are turned off is because of outdated buzzwords.
-As a digital marketer, keeping yourself constantly updated with the latest trends in digital marketing, especially with buzzwords, is a must.
+In content marketing, keeping yourself constantly updated with the latest trends in digital marketing, especially with buzzwords, is a must.
 Buzzwords are constantly changing; you can compare it to a carton of milk that you need to consume before it gets spoiled.
 A buzzword might be trending today, but tomorrow, another better buzzword might have been created.
 And before you know it, the buzzword that you know has gone sour and has already expired.

 A great example would be how Jason Klein defined and compared personalization, relevance, and context.
 He said that personalizing content for your consumer is unarguable, but just using the word “personalization” turns off consumers in an instant.
 Over time, the term “relevance” has taken over “personalization.”
 But since buzzwords have a shelf life, marketers grew tired of using “relevance.”
 For the past two years, “context” has been circulating and has taken digital marketing by storm.
 Many marketers has embraced this term to describe marketing as “hyper-relevant” and ditched “relevance” as it doesn’t make the cut anymore.
 In the chart below, you’ll see how some buzzwords have evolved.
 You’ll also notice how these buzzwords are actually starting to make sense and not just used as jargon anymore.